Couldn’t make it to orientation? Check out the overview below!

 Every student must be advised before each semester.
 Your advisor ensures that you take the required courses for your program, without which you cannot graduate.
 He or she will also help you create a degree plan that suits your program interests and needs.
-If you do not know who your advisor is, check the program list for your program and program coordinator, and contact him/her for more information.
+If you do not know who your advisor is, please see the program list to find your program and program coordinator, then contact him/her for more information.

 Student Identification Cards

 Your student ID gives you access to the Fitness Center, certain parking lots, and a meal plan, if you purchased one.
-It is also your library card, giving you access to all of UALR’s library services, which include digital journals, interlibrary loans, which get you books from other libraries across the country, and a team of knowledgeable and helpful librarians.
+It is also your library card, giving you access to all of UALR’s library services, which include digital journals, interlibrary loans, ¬†and a team of knowledgeable and helpful librarians.

 The Disability Resource Center